African spurred tortoise

 At the Detroit Zoo

 In 2005, a Detroit Zoo keeper discovered a tortoise walking down the 10 Mile Road service drive outside of the Zoo.
 The tortoise was taken in and named Tubby.
 He was estimated to be 3 to 5 years old at the time, and was about the size of a dinner plate; now he is the size of a large buffet plate!
 Tubby can be seen in the African Watering Hole in the warm-weather months.

-The African spurred tortoise is well camouflaged by its overall sandy coloration.
-It has thick golden to yellow-brown skin and a brownish carapace.
-The broad, oval carapace displays prominent serrations at the front and back margins and noticeable growth rings on each scute, which become marked with age.
-Large overlapping scales cover the front surface of the forelimbs, while the hind surface of the thigh bears two or three large conical spurs, from which it earns its name.
+African spurred tortoises are well camouflaged by their overall sandy coloration.
+They have thick golden to yellow-brown skin and brownish carapaces.
+The broad, oval carapaces displays prominent serrations at the front and back margins and noticeable growth rings on each scute, which become marked with age.
+Large overlapping scales cover the front surface of the forelimbs, while the hind surface of the thigh bears two or three large conical spurs, from which they earn their name.

-The African spurred tortoise is the largest tortoise of the African mainland.
+African spurred tortoises are the largest tortoise of the African mainland.